 Drones are having a huge impact on precision agriculture, their technology is changing the way farmers, agronomists, crop insurers and other interested parties capture field data for analysis, and decision making.
 There are a lot of drones for agriculture, with the use of different types of remote sensing technology drones can capture high resolution images.
-These images are then processed by photogrammetry software and provide a wide range of data points that will be used to analyse crops and allow users to make informed decisions on agricultural operations.
+These images are then processed by photogrammetry software and provide a wide range of data points that will be used to analyse crops and allow farmers and agronomists to make informed decisions on agricultural operations.

-How Can Drones Be Used In Agriculture?
+How Are Drones Used For Agriculture?

 The use or application of drones in agriculture are many, with the detailed maps that can be generated from drone aerial imagery, users will be able to extract data that will be helpful in many aspects of running an agricultural farm.

 Drones are easily deployable which will allow farmers, agronomists, insurers etc to frequently scout fields and acquire crop and soil data regularly.
 This will keep them on top of any issues that may be identified and take action quickly so that crop production is not compromised, and the yield target is met.

 Many commercial drones come with different types of camera sensors, for example, the DJI Phantom 4 Multispectral comes with a multispectral camera.
 These types of cameras are very useful for capturing health data for crops.